 To ensure every bit blends in, puree your smoothie with the least amount of liquid possible to start.
 Once the very thick shake is smooth, thin it with more liquid to your desired consistency.
 If you add all of the liquid at the beginning, the leaves may simply spin around in your blender.

-Delicious smoothies can provide the perfect ill-free delivery system for dairy-free probiotics, calcium, magnesium and more.
+Delicious smoothies can provide the perfect pill-free delivery system for dairy-free probiotics, calcium, magnesium and more.
 Available in powder form, small doses of supplements can be added to smoothies with no change in taste or consistency.

 Pinch of Sunshine